FAQ Experimental

 Can I use it offline?

 No. The whole point is the agent lives on a server reachable over the network.
 If your laptop is offline, you can't reach the Hermes host.
-(You can of course run Hermes itself on your laptop and skip the relay — but then the desktop CLI is redundant.)
+(You can of course run Hermes itself on your laptop and skip the relay — but then the CLI is redundant.)

 How do I revoke access from one of my machines?